The Female of the Species (The Boys episode): Plot

 Frenchie connects with Cherie to obtain the necessary weapons to kill the Female.
-She also gives him Holophane, which will be powerful enough to make the Female sleep.
-A-Train arrives at the warehouse and sees the bodies of his associates, then goes to Popclaw's apartment and confronts her, demanding to know who else she told about the Compound-V. They argue and Popclaw reprimands him for publicliy saying he is single.
+She also gives him halothane, which will be powerful enough to make the Female sleep.
+A-Train arrives at the warehouse and sees the bodies of his associates, then goes to Popclaw's apartment and confronts her, demanding to know who else she told about the Compound V. They argue and Popclaw reprimands him for publicly saying he is single.
 A-Train decides to take Popclaw out of the city in order to ensure her safety.

 The Female arrives at a nail salon and kills the owner, who was collaborating with her captors.
 The Boys arrive at the crime scene, where A-Train is already present.
 Frenchie finds a subway schedule and deduces that the Female is trying to leave the city and go home.
 They track her to Penn Station, and Frenchie finds her hiding in an electronics store.
 Out of sympathy for her, he tries to convince her to accept help and tells her about his troubled past.
 Before the Female agrees, she is scared by a television and runs away.

 Hughie and Annie go out on a date.
 Hughie is feeling guilty about killing Translucent (Note: As depicted in "Cherry".) and asks Annie about him.
 Annie reveals that he's a creep but he has a son, which makes Hughie's guilt even worse.
 Despite this, the two get to know more about each other, discussing memories of high school and previous dates.
 Hughie, still traumatized by everything he has experienced, starts to see visions of his late girlfriend Robin.
 When Annie visits the ladies' room, Hughie uses this opportunity to hack her phone.

-While searching for the Female, it is revealed that Mallory was the Boys' original founder.
-However, the group disbanded after Frenchie failed to follow orders on a previous mission, leading to the death of Mallory's grandchildren and the subsequent dissolution of the group.
+While searching for the Female, it is revealed that Mallory was the Boys' original founder; Frenchie's failure to follow some orders on a previous mission led to the death of Mallory's grandchildren and the subsequent dissolution of the group.
 Frenchie and M.M. get into an argument over this, but Butcher manages to calm the two down by telling them that they will be more successful if they work together.
 They find the Female, but A-Train appears and fights her.
 Frenchie distracts A-Train before he can kill the Female.
-The Boys surround the Female and Butcher uses the Holophane to capture her.
+The Boys surround the Female and Butcher uses the halothane to capture her.

 The remains of Transoceanic Flight 37 wash up on a beach.
 Homelander falsely tells the public that the blame rests on the government and the military, whose slow response caused the Supes to arrive too late to save anyone.
 As Stillwell watches, Homelander gains massive public support when he asserts that if the government would allow Supes to join the military, none of these tragedies would ever happen again.